jorgegv/rage1/doc/USAGE-OVERVIEW.md

 already set to do this, and you can build your full game with just a `make build` command.

-* *NOTE:* FLOWGEN is still a work in progress!

 Files under `engine` directory are the engine source files and are not intended to be modified if you are creating a game (unless you want to contribute to the engine, of course!)

-There is a minimal test game included with the engine, which is intended to showcase (and develop/test, of course!) the main engine features.
+There is a minimal test game included with the engine, which is intended for testing all engine features.
 I recommend to go through the files under `game_data` directory and understand the main components.
 If in doubt, check the game source and data, it's pretty well explained (I think :-).

 ## Game Entities